JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 ### 1 Bugger Species - memorial/truth

+Context: Ender wrote "The Hive Queen" to tell the true story of the Buggers, restoring their honor and preventing them from being remembered solely as monsters.

 - ΔOS = +0.50 (Restoration of honor, understanding, prevention of total erasure from history)
 - VSA(Queen) = 0.90
 - Tc = 1.00 (Permanent legacy)